 Paloma Pedraza Rodriguez is a Miami native that has been in the field of behavior analysis since 2002.
 She received her B.S. in Psychology at Florida State University while studying under Dr. Jon Bailey.
 She earned her M.S. in Applied Behavior Analysis from the Florida Institute of Technology under Dr. Martinez-Diaz, and her Ph.D. in Developmental Psychology from Florida International University under Drs.
 Jack Gewirtz and Anibal Gutierrez.
-During her time as a doctoral student, she earned a research grant from the Organization for Autism
+During her time as a doctoral student, she earned a research grant from the Organization for Autism Research and went on to publish her research in the Development and

-Research and went on to publish her research in the Development and Behavior Bulletin.
+Behavior Bulletin.
 She has been teaching undergraduate behavior analysis courses as an adjunct at FIU since 2008 and was recently promoted to a full-time instructor.
 Dr. Rodriguez has been heavily involved with maintaining the undergraduate behavior analysis program at FIU, updating courses to ensure they meet the current BACB task list, and moving courses from in-person to online and hybrid formats.
-She has a tremendous passion for disseminating and advocating for ethical and effective application of behavior analysis procedures.
-Along this vein, Dr. Rodriguez is an active member of the Multicultural Special Interest Group at the Florida Association for Behavior Analysis and promotes the dissemination of ABA to Latin American and other cultures that are represented in South Florida by providing translated materials and trainings in different languages.
+She has a passion for disseminating and advocating for ethical and effective application of behavior analysis procedures.
 Her clinical and research interests involve early intervention for children with autism, particularly the importance of social interaction during the early stages of learning.
 She is also the clinical director for a local ABA agency and provides clinical supervision to BCaBA and BCBA candidates.